nathansebhastian/react-youtube/README.md

 * Handling user event
 * State in React
 * Passing state from index to video list to video list item (yep!)
+* Using lodash debounce to manipulate search behavior

 ####Things noted####
 * Add keys to list and arrays (best practice)